cuyu/cuyu.github.io/_posts/2017-11-08-Client-side-rendering-VS-server-side-rendering.md

 - The return object type is different: `React.render` returns a ReactComponent object and the latter two functions return a string.
 - The inputs are different: `React.render` also needs a DOM node as input where the React element will attach on while the latter two functions do not need this because server side rendering always return a full html page to the browser.
+- The definition file is different: `React.render` is in `ReactDOM.js` which indicate the function is used by the client and the latter two functions are in `ReactDOMServer.js` which indicate to be called by the server side.

 The differences between `React.renderToString` and `React.renderToStaticMarkup`: